Enyo’s Mod 11 Solo PVE / Master Infiltrator / Executioner Build (With Video Guide)

 Well, welcome everyone.
 I’m Enyo, I’ve played Neverwinter for close to 4 years now.
 I’m a member of the guild Chronic Legion, which is part of The Winterfell Alliance.
 I’m here to share everything about my TR.
 This guide includes my enchantments, my companions, mount bonuses, insignia bonuses, powers, feats, boons as well as anything and everything I’ve learned throughout the 3+ years I’ve played my TR.
 I’ve personally never created a guide for my build before this one, so this is an adventure for me!
 And… let’s get started!

-So my build is basically Power/Recovery/Life steal build, lower crit, which is different for a TR.
+So my build is basically Power/Recovery/Life steal/Crit build, which may be pretty typical for a TR.
 I prioritise Power above all other stats, especially since I have enough Armor Penetration (60% Resistance Ignored) as it stands.
-You may notice my Critical Strike is a little low; I haven’t invested too much into it, but recently I started working on it.
-The reason why, is even though I regenerate my stealth quickly which gives me 100% critical chance when and where I need it most – there’s still that percentage of battle-time where I don’t have that Critical Chance.
-Moving on – I’ve built up my life steal to help keep my HP up and help keep myself alive.
+I’ve built up my life steal to help keep my HP up and help keep myself alive.
 Recovery is to reduce cool-downs on my Encounters, and build up my Action Points quickly.
 Critical Strike being of course to land more hits and deal more damage – but I’ve only gone up to 85-90% as Stealth can probably cover the rest (since it gives 100% critical chance!)
 In the end my TR is hard to kill off in PvE, and still capable to deal top DPS in various raids.
-It’s a slightly different take on TR’s, but I have fun with it irregardless!
+It’s a slightly different take on TR’s, but I have fun with it!

 Choosing Your Race